isaiah-santala/real-time-chat/README.md

 ### Server
 [X] Users should be able to have a real time connection with the server where they are instantly updated when a new user joins the lobby and new messages are sent.
+(This feature was Implemented utilizing Socket.io: https://www.npmjs.com/package/socket.io)

+### Messages
+[X] Users should be able to see and scroll through all messages in lobby [X] Messages should be displayed in ascending order, with most recent messages scrolled into view upon page load

+### Lobby
+[X] Users should be able to see a scroll able list of all users currently connected to the chat server

+## Technologies
+> JavaScript, React, Socket.io, express, Json Web Tokens, Bcrypt, WebPack, Babble, PostgreSQL